Skip to Content

 Open-Top Christmas Lights Bus Tour

 Visit some of the top attractions sitting on top of a vintage open double-decker bus, you’ll have the best seats in the house to experience the glowing Christmassy streets of London.
-Watch the city light up when the sun goes down, and see how London does Christmas.

 The journey starts from the illuminated London Eye, and onto the iconic Westminster Abbey and Big Ben.
 Marvel at the exquisite displays in Buckingham Palace and St Paul’s Cathedral.